 Dr. Penny Pincher founded the popular personal finance blog Penny Pincher Journal in 2013 and has published two books about saving money.

-Everything You Want to Know About Selling Textbooks Online
+Everything You Need to Know About Selling Textbooks Online

-Back when I was in college, the college bookstore was the place to sell back your textbooks at the end of the semester.
-You would buy a used textbook from the bookstore at the beginning of the semester for let's say $100.
-At the end of the semester, the bookstore would offer let's say $25 to buy back your textbook.
-Sometimes, the textbook would not be worth anything if a new edition came out, or if no classes on campus were using that textbook.
+When I was in college, the college bookstore would buy back your textbooks at the end of the semester.
+You could buy a used textbook from the bookstore at the beginning of the semester for $100, and at the end of the semester, the bookstore would offer $25 to buy back your textbook.

-How Much Can You Get Selling Textbooks Online?
+How Much Can You Make Selling Textbooks Online?

 There are some useful sites available that allow you to describe your textbook and run a search from multiple booksellers to find the best price for your textbook.
 These sites will present several options to sell your textbook and the price that you can get.